foxriver76/ioBroker.denon/README.md

    *Increase volume of Main Zone / Zone2 / Zone3.*

-* zoneMain.quickSelectX / zone2.quickSelectX / zone3.quickSelectX

-   *Emulates the quick select buttons of your remote, with numbers from 1 to 5 for Main Zone / Zone2 / Zone3.*

 * zoneMain.equalizerBassUp / zone2.equalizerBassUp / zone3.equalizerBassUp

    *Button which increases bass level of the Zone.*